 I still use the powerful Tasker app for a few functions and the more I can replace with the Home Assistant companion app for Android, the better.
 I want Home Assistant to be my assistant for everything.

-Not all new sensors are very interesting to me personally but I’m pleased to see that progress is being made.
+Not all new sensors are very intriguing to me personally, but I’m pleased to see that progress is being made.
 And who knows, support for these new sensors might replace a function you previously had to use Tasker or another app for.